Binghamton University Student Awards

 Qualifications:

-• Demonstrates a commitment to civic involvement
+• Demonstrate a commitment to civic involvement.

 Application process:

-• If nominating a student, a letter of support from the nominator outlining the student’s qualifications
+• If nominating a student, a letter of support from the nominator outlining the student’s qualifications.

-• Optional: A letter of support from a campus or community-based group that has worked with the student in developing or implementing their civic activities
+• Optional: A letter of support from a campus or community-based group that has worked with the student in developing or implementing their civic activities.

 Nomination form